July 19, 2016

 Reporting From the Biennale: What is the Future of the Home?

-At this year’s Venice Architecture Biennale, multiple pavilions grappled with this vital question.
+At this year’s Venice Architecture Biennale, multiple pavilions grappled with one vital question: What is the future of the home?

 Courtesy Making Heimat